harshithard/breast-cancer-histopathology-classification/README.txt

 Files and uses
 model.py - Txt file that has the model .
 One can train the model with the dataset mentioned to get an accuracy of 90.4%.
+Model is a tinny version of VGG16 that is tuned to get the best possible accuracy.

+Contributions are welcome!.

 Format of image filename
 ========================